That Shock of Pain Could Be Tooth Sensitivity

 Gum recession can lead to root exposure which can lead to tooth sensitivity.Close

-Sensodyne is a daily toothpaste that is specifically formulated to help relieve and protect against sensitive teeth—even from that minor twinge of
+Sensodyne is a daily toothpaste that is specifically formulated to help relieve and protect against sensitive teeth—even from that minor twinge of pain you may experience after eating or drinking hot or cold foods and beverages.

 It’s important to note that if you are experiencing symptoms of sensitivity, speak with your dentist to rule out anything more serious.